MicrosoftDocs/learn/learn-pr/ai-business-school/manage-ai-organizations/includes/8-ai-organizational-models.md

 * **Create optional communities for exchanging ideas:** These communities provide opportunities for IT and business roles to connect on an ongoing basis.
 This could be done virtually through tools such as Yammer, or in-person at networking events or brown bag sessions.
 * **Train business experts to become Agile Product Owners:** A Product Owner is a member of the Agile team responsible for defining the features of the application and streamlining execution.
 Including this role as part or all of a business expert's responsibilities will allow them to dedicate time and effort to AI initiatives.

-### Chief digital officer
+### Chief Digital Officer

-The Chief digital officer is a change agent who oversees the transformation of traditional operations using digital processes.
+The Chief Digital Officer is a change agent who oversees the transformation of traditional operations using digital processes.
 Their goal is to generate new business opportunities, revenue streams, and customer services.

 * **Cultivate a culture of data sharing across the company:** Most organizations generate, store, and use data in a siloed manner.
 While each department may have a good view of their own data, they may lack other information that could be relevant to their operations.
 For instance, a sales department might not have a complete view of a customer because they're missing e-commerce data that's controlled by another department.
 Sharing data is key to efficiently using AI.
 * **Create your AI manifesto:** This is the 'north star' that clearly outlines the organization's vision for AI and digital transformation more broadly.
 Its goal is not only to solidify the company's strategy, but to inspire everyone across the organization and help them understand what the transformation will mean for them.
 The CDO will need to work with other members of C-suite to create the document and message it to the company.